MLA Resource Flock

 • Nominations are now open, nominate today (see link to the right)

-• Breeders will be advised of successful nominations in late October/early November
+• Breeders will be advised of successful nominations in late October

 • Breeders to organise semen collection by end of November with final shipping early December